3ll1mac/ackerman/ackerman_robot/Readme.md

 So for ros_control documentation, first the official documentation:

-The github repository where you can find demos (including ackermann demo) : <a link="https://github.com/ros-controls/gz_ros2_control/tree/rolling/gz_ros2_control_demos/examples">ros_control_demo</a>
+The github repository where you can find demos (including ackermann demo) :ros_control_demo (https://github.com/ros-controls/gz_ros2_control/tree/rolling/gz_ros2_control_demos/examples)

-The documentation for the <a link="https://control.ros.org/rolling/doc/ros2_controllers/steering_controllers_library/doc/userdoc.html#steering-controllers-library-userdoc" >steering_controllers_library</a>, linked with the ros_control_demo and very useful.
+The documentation for the steering_controllers_library(https://control.ros.org/rolling/doc/ros2_controllers/steering_controllers_library/doc/userdoc.html#steering-controllers-library-userdoc), linked with the ros_control_demo and very useful.

-This parts ends with <a link="https://fjp.at/posts/ros/ros-control/">this </a> not official website explaining rather well ros_control and its inner working for beginners.
+This parts ends with this (https://fjp.at/posts/ros/ros-control/) not official website explaining rather well ros_control and its inner working for beginners.

 # Documentation